Manama: Modern history

 Post-independence Manama was characterised by the rapid urbanisation of the city and the swallowing-up of neighboring villages and hamlets into a single urbanised area, incorporating new neighbourhoods such as Adliya and Salmaniya.
 The construction boom attracted large numbers of foreigners from the Indian subcontinent and by 1981, foreigners outnumbered Bahrainis two-to-one.
 The construction of the Diplomatic Area district in the city's northeast helped facilitate diversification of the country's economy from oil by exploiting the lucrative financial industry.
 Financial institutions in the district numbered 187 by 1986.
-The scarcity of land suitable for construction led to land reclamation.
+The scarcity of land suitable for construction led to significant land reclamation in Bahrain.
 Religious activism migrated from Manama to the suburban districts of Bani Jamra, Diraz and Bilad Al Qadeem, hotspots of unrest in the 1990s uprising that called for the reinstatement of an elected parliament.
 In 2001, the National Action Charter, presented by King Hamad bin Isa al-Khalifa was approved by Bahrainis.
 The charter led to the first parliamentary and municipal elections in decades.
 Further elections in 2006 and 2010 led to the election of Islamist parties, Al Wefaq, Al Menbar, and Al Asalah, as well as independent candidates.
 In 2011, a month-long uprising led to the intervention of GCC forces and the proclamation of a three-month state of emergency.
 The Bahrain Independent Commission of Inquiry published a 500-page report on the events of 2011.